 Mr. Vasant Vadilal Patel, aged 46 years, is the Executive Chairman of the Company.
 He possesses a secondary school certificate (Matriculation).
 Mr. Vasant is having an extensive experience of more than two decades in this dyes, intermediate and pharmaceuticals and nutraceutical industry.
 He has been one of the key persons behind the setting up of plant and also the founder promoter of the Company.
 He has varied experience related to product development and marketing.
-He is presently in charge of all A COMPANY PROPERTY offshore marketing, product development policy matters. and the second s Before commencing M/s Accent Microcell Industries, he started his and the second s journey with a company named as M/s Pooja Fine Chem, a trading company.
+He is presently in charge of all offshore marketing, product development policy matters.

+Before commencing M/s Accent Microcell Industries, he started his journey with a company named as M/s Pooja Fine Chem, a trading company.
 Where he gained experience in sales and marketing.
-This All and a second Company deals in industrial and pharmaceuticals chemicals as well Like as laboratory chemicals.
+This Company deals in industrial and pharmaceuticals chemicals as well as laboratory chemicals.
 During his time at M/s Pooja Fine Chem, he became interested in product called Microcrystalline Cellulose.
 He wanted to establish a manufacturing unit for this product, however it required a lot of time and money.
 So, he chose to team up with a group that shared his passion and had the necessary funds to start a joint venture.
 This is how Accent came into existence.

 Permanent Account Number.
+AHGPP4213R

-AHGPP4213R Mr. Ghanshyam ArjanBhai Patel, aged 44 years, is the Managing Director and CFO at Accent Microcell Limited.
+Mr. Ghanshyam ArjanBhai Patel, aged 44 years, is the Managing Director and CFO at Accent Microcell Limited.
 He possesses a secondary school certificate (Matriculation).
-He is having long standing and rich experience of more than two decades in various and the second se fields like Agro products, marketing, rice processing and finally to venture into this Company as a founder promoter.
-He looks after and the second s the overall strategic plan and supervising the operations of the the second second company in administration, Finance, HRD, banking, collections etc. and the second second He has been instrumental in nourishing the finance requirement of the company as and when required to meet to long term and short- term requirement of the company for the company's business development.
+He is having long standing and rich experience of more than two decades in various fields like Agro products, marketing, rice processing and finally to venture into this Company as a founder promoter.
+He looks after the overall strategic plan and supervising the operations of the company in administration, Finance, HRD, banking, collections etc. He has been instrumental in nourishing the finance requirement of the company as and when required to meet to long term and short-term requirement of the company for the company's business development.

 Permanent Account Number.
-AKWPP0337R A Permanent Account Number.
 AKWPP0337R

 Mr. Nitin JasvantBhai Patel, aged 41 years, is the Whole Time Director on the board of Accent Microcell Limited.
 He holds degree of Bachelor of Commerce.
 Mr. Nitin has over two decades of extensive experience as a technical director, where he has effectively and efficiently overseen the implementation of plant projects, ensuring their successful trial runs and commercial production.
 He is the founder promoter of the company and Executive Director who looks after plant production, quality criteria & project implementation in timely manner.
 He looks after all technical matters of the company's current technology and his technical expertise give competitive edge to company in time line of setting up project.
 His technical advice is invaluable and of immense help to the company in all technical decisions the board takes.
 Mr. Nitin Patel's consistent delivery of high-quality and abundant output has earned the company a strong reputation both in the domestic and international markets.
 He is very passionate in R&D field and he has been leading this department and many products have been developed under his leadership.

-Permanent Account Number.
-AKWPP0339B Mr. VinodBhai ManiBhai Patel, an arts graduate aged about 48 years is the promoter and Executive Director of the Company having absolute skilled, technical and administrative experience of running Company's 1st Plant at Pirana.
+Permanent Account Number, AKWPP0339B

+Mr. VinodBhai ManiBhai Patel, an arts graduate aged about 48 years is the promoter and Executive Director of the Company having absolute skilled, technical and administrative experience of running Company's 1st Plant at Pirana.
 He is also a person involved in CSR, Social and philanthropic activities including Cordial relations to be maintained with Plant Head, Labour and Contract workers.
 His experience in running the unit for more than two decades itself speaks about the volume of skills he has and what a shop floor experience he has got from the Company's own plant.

 Permanent Account Number.
 ARSPP3164B